 Note that some of these attractions and locations may have current changes that include limitations on entry and shortened hours.
-Facial masks must be worn throughout California and certain locations, including some theme parks, are not allowing out-of-state travelers.
+Facial masks may be required to be worn indoors throughout California.
 Please research ahead of time by researching individual locations while planning your trip.

 Spring Break Getaways in Southern California

 As a Southern California resident, most of my spring break getaways happen near my own backyard.
 This means I am very familiar with these locations and have been many times with my own family.
 Whether this is your first SoCal visit or you’ve traveled here a dozen times, there’s always something new to explore.

 2022 is a great year to plan a spring break in Southern California, as most locations have fully reopened.
 Be sure to check the website of each spot to find out what features may be different or unavailable during your visit.